 This is an example that helps you understand both the 3rd and the 4th SEO article writing tips!

-This above example is a blog about WordPress popup plugins from WPbeginner.
+The above example is a blog about WordPress popup plugins from WPbeginner.
 And it’s clearly evident that “WordPress popup plugin” is the focus keyword here!

-If you can see, they’ve managed to use the focus keyword in the first sentence of the post followed by a few secondary keywords in the latter sentences like “best WordPress popup plugin” and “popular WordPress popup plugin”!
+As you can see, they’ve managed to use the focus keyword in the first sentence of the post followed by a few secondary keywords in the latter sentences like “best WordPress popup plugin” and “popular WordPress popup plugin”!

 They’ve split it into paragraphs and made sure that the reader doesn’t feel kind of stuffy and repeated here!